standardnotes/docs/docs/self-hosting/docker.md

 1. (Optional) Customize the port

-  By default the syncing server will run on port 80 which is the default HTTP port.
-It might be the case that you have a different service running on that port like Nginx or Apache.
-If it is the case you can customize the port on which you want to run the syncing server on.
+  By default the syncing server will run on port 3000.
+If it is the case that you have a different service running on that port you can customize the port on which you want to run the infrastructure on.
 To do that, edit the `EXPOSED_PORT` variable in the `.env` file.

 1. Simply run: